|

 his Cryptonimicon to historical fiction (that's tied into Cryptonomicon

-in several ways) with his "Baroque Cycle" including Quicksilver, The Confusion, and The System of the World.
-If
+in several ways) with his "Baroque Cycle" including Quicksilver,

 I was a writer, I'd despair after reading Stephenson because he writes